Will the De Minimis Loophole Come for France Next?

 The de mininis loophole, and what it means for French brands and U.S. shoppers, is so complicated that it gets an outline:

-If you’re a Shein/Temu shopper, you’re probably all too aware about the de minimis loophole, which means that purchases under an $800 threshold can enter the U.S. without customs charges.
+If you’re a Shein/Temu shopper, you’re probably all too aware of the end of the de minimis loophole, which means that purchases under an $800 threshold have previously been able to enter the U.S. without customs charges.
 The loophole?
-It’s going away — which means those cheap tees aren’t going to stay so cheap.
+It’s going away — which means those cheap Shein tees aren’t going to stay so cheap.
 For some background, here’s PBS:

 The goal was simple: The government would save the expense of processing a tariff fee that is lower than what it costs to collect it.
 Many other countries have similar exemptions, though the U.S. has one of the highest thresholds.
 “It doesn’t make sense to spend a dollar trying to collect 50 cents worth of tariffs or duties,” said Clark Packard, a research fellow at the Cato Institute, a public policy think tank based in Washington, D.C.